chungkw/sequelize_tutorial/tutorial/04_One-to-One.md

 Stories.belongsTo(Users, {
     // the story has an author (who is the user)
-    foreignKey: 'created_by',// the key that references Users in Stories
+    foreignKey: 'created_by', // the key that references Users in Stories
     as: 'author' // relationship alias
 });
 ```

-When a relationship has an alias, it must be queries with the alias.
+When a relationship has an alias, it must be queried with the alias.

 **The model that references the another is where the foreign key is stored.** In this case, it is in the `Stories` model, because that is where the `created_at` foreign key column is.